 Dinah Parums's Education:

-Oxford University Medical School, John Radcliffe Hospital, Oxford & Wolfson College, Oxford.1980 – 1983Doctor of Medicine and Surgery (B.M., B.Ch.Concentration: Clinical MedicineActivities: Dinah Parums received the following awards in Oxford: 1982: Alfred A. Richman Research Award, American Heart Association.
+Oxford University Medical School, John Radcliffe Hospital, Oxford & Wolfson College, Oxford.1980 – 1983Doctor of Medicine and Surgery (B.M., B.Ch.)Concentration: Clinical MedicineActivities: Dinah Parums received the following awards in Oxford: 1982: Alfred A. Richman Research Award, American Heart Association.
 1983: The Radcliffe Prize, Oxford University.
 1983: The George Pickering Prize, Oxford University.

 Dinah Parums's Interests & Activities:

 Dr Dinah Parums is a freelance medical and science writer, editor and consultant, with the following expertise: Translational Science, Oncology, Cardiovascular Pathology, Immunohistochemistry, Biomarkers, Imaging, Targeted Therapy, Systems Pathology, Medical Publishing, Medical Editing, Medical Education, Medical Media, Postgraduate Teaching, Publication Planning, Medical Research, ESL Editing.